goldstrike77/ansible-role-linux-mysql/README.md

 ## Overview
 This Ansible role installs Percona Server for MySQL on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.

+Orchestrator is a MySQL topology manager and a failover solution, runs as a service and provides command line access, HTTP API and Web interface. used in production on many large MySQL installments.
+It allows for detecting, querying and refactoring complex replication topologies, and provides reliable failure detection and intelligent recovery and promotion.

 >__<span style="color:red">The mysqld service must be disabled and can only be started manually if orchestrator replication management is used. see https://github.com/github/orchestrator/issues/891.</span>__

+>__<span style="color:red">There are file that record password for replication user in /tmp folder at first master node, Burn after reading!</span>__

 - Installation type
   - Standalone.